oren/oren.github.io/adoption-programs/adoption-program-1/tutorial-1/README.md

 # Tutorial 1
 This 10 minutes tutorial you will build a program that prints 問天地好在 3 times.
-This time you'll use Crystal programming language.
-You will use a programming called Crystal to build it.
+You'll use the Crystal programming language to build it.

 ## Step 1.
 Install Crystal
 ```